The BS program in industrial engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org/.

 BS Industrial Engineering

 Given that the undergraduate IE program falls under the purview of ABET, the assessment process is tightly linked to the ABET criteria.
 During AY2007-08, the ISE department focused on redefining the program educational objectives and student outcomes for the undergraduate program.
 These objectives and outcomes were developed based on input from key constituents, including the advisory board members, alumni, employers, and ISE faculty.
 The objectives are reviewed by the faculty and advisory board every three years.
-The student outcomes also be reviewed every three years, and revised if necessary to ensure achievement of the program objectives.
+The student outcomes are also reviewed every three years, and revised if necessary to ensure achievement of the program objectives.

 IE Program Educational Objectives: